HomeSpan/HomeSpan/README.md

 * Operates in either Accessory or Bridge mode
 * Supports pairing with Setup Codes or QR Codes
 * Supports both WiFi and Ethernet connectivity to your home network
+* Supports dual-stack use of both IPv4 and IPv6 addresses

 ### For the HomeSpan Developer